 It Is not possible to pinpoint a reason why Google bots are taking time to crawl your page.

 Your only option is to wait for 3 days as the bots do not crawl every page on consecutive days.
 Therefore as explained in this article, you will have to wait for the bots to get to your image URL.

-If it continues beyond 3 days with the indicator bars standing still, you can get in touch with the Merchant Center Support through live chat or call.
+If it continues beyond 3 days with the indicator bars standing still, you can get in touch with Merchant Center Support through live chat or call.

-Use a fresh image or remove any kind of text on the product images.
+Use a fresh image or remove any kind of text from the product images.
 Once you have a fresh acceptable image, upload it to a new URL to get it approved faster by Google.

 The Image URL is missing in the feed.

 Download the report for the disapproved items and check with the product images.
 There should be a valid link in the image_link attributes.

 15. Violation of Shopping ads policy (same as “Automatic item disapprovals due to policy violation”)